 Using a reliable brewing thermometer can help you to maintain the desired temperature.
 I find transferring the wort from the boil kettle to another clean vessel also helps in maintaining the correct temperature, just be careful not to aerate the wort too much for fear of oxidation.

-- 1. 3' CLEAR FULLY STAINLESS STEEL TEMPERATURE GAUGE enhance the reliability and integrity; dual scales(°F /°C ) make testing gauge easy to read for different peoples;
+- 1. 3' CLEAR FULLY STAINLESS STEEL MECHANICAL WATER TEMPERATURE GAUGE enhance the reliability and integrity; dual scales(°F /°C ) make the npt thermometer easy to read for different people;

 - 3. BIMETAL THERMOMETER with stainless steel dial gauge and lead free brass probe, durable contruction and the superior quality ensure the temperature measurement device accurate stability work and long service life